muratk3n/thirdwave/en/tweets/2019/week47.md

 ---

-Yeah that needs to end.
-In terms of the whole lifecycle a BEV might be as environmentally damaging as a fossil fuel car anyway.

 "A recent study by the nonpartisan Congressional Research Service shows that nearly 80 percent of the maximum $7,500 federal tax credit for electric vehicles now goes to families earning more than $100,000"